-- Look for the recent restore points when Chrome was working fine, select the restore point date, and hit Next.
+- Look for the recent restore points when Chromeewas working fine, select the restore point date and hit Next.

-A successful restore can revert the changes and Chrome should work again.
-Bear in mind system restore will also remove every software and settings created after the restore point.
+A successful restore can revert the changes, and Chrome should work again.
+Remember that system restore will remove every software and setting created after the restore point.

-All the above-mentioned methods helped thousands of users to fix the Google Chrome not opening issue, you need to try different fixes for your computer, any of the above fixes may work for you.
+All the methods mentioned above helped thousands of users to fix the Google Chrome not opening issue; you need to try different fixes for your computer, and any of the above methods may work for you.

-There may be slight differences in the Windows version you are using but it will work on all major versions of OS like Windows 7, Windows 8.1, and Windows 10.
+There may be slight differences in the Windows version you are using, but it will work on all major versions of OS like Windows 11, Windows 10, 8.1 & 7.

-Since this happens due to incompatible programs or malware attacks.
-It is advised to run a malware scan using good antivirus like Hitman Pro, check your system type, download, and install Hitman Pro accordingly.
+Since this happens due to incompatible programs or malware attacks, it is advised to run a malware scan using good antivirus like Hitman Pro, check your system type, and download, and install Hitman Pro.

-It will quickly scan critical areas and delete found malware, this antivirus comes free for the first 30 days with full access, you just need to register with your email.
+It will quickly scan critical areas and delete found malware; this antivirus comes free for the first 30 days with full access; you need to register with your email.

-Always install a good antivirus program to avoid any such issue in the future, having a full version of an antivirus give you peace of mind and protect your PC from the different type of malware and also offers internet security.
+Always install a good antivirus program to avoid any such issue in the future; having a full version of an antivirus gives you peace of mind, protects your PC from different types of malware, and offers internet security.

-Or you can also install a free antivirus, these free antivirus programs provide you with essential security from numerous PC threats.
+Or you can also install a free antivirus; these free antivirus programs provide essential security from numerous PC threats.

 Let me know which method fixed the Google Chrome not working issue.
-If you face any trouble during all the above solutions then comment below.
+If you face any trouble with all the above solutions, comment below.